nickmonad/bips.dev/web/content/350/index.md

     insertions, and duplications)
 -   **window** The maximum size of the window in which the errors have to occur[4]
--   **code/verifier** Whether it is about Bech32 or Bech32m encoded
+-   **code/verifier** Whether this line is about Bech32 or Bech32m
-    strings, and whether they are evaluated regarding their probability of being accepted by either a Bech32 or a Bech32m verifier.[5][6]
+    encoded strings, and whether those are evaluated regarding their probability of being accepted by either a Bech32 or a Bech32m verifier.[5][6]
 -   **error patterns with failure probability** For each probability (*0*, *2<sup>-30</sup>*, *2<sup>-25</sup>*, *2<sup>-20</sup>*,
     *2<sup>-15</sup>*, and *2<sup>-10</sup>*) this reports what